dsijakovski98/compiled-projects/README.md

 ---

-* # React projects
+# React projects

 ## Notify-Me - web app for notifications on local services

 Notify-Me is a web app made as part of my college course in Software Development and Testing.

-###### Not yet optimized for mobile devices

 Repo **[notify-me](https://github.com/dsijakovski98/notify-me)**